 West Face and Portuguese Gap

 Anyone who love the pow at Park City knows to high-tail it to Jupiter.
 Clocking in at 10,026 feet, Jupiter Bowl offers double black diamond runs galore.
 Head left off the lift along the traverse to the West Face for wide open moderately steep turns.
 Or head right and down into the first steep chute you come to, the tight and technical Portuguese Gap.
-Melissa Fields, Editor
+Melissa Fields, Former Editor

 Sometimes on powder days when everyone rushes off to the gnar, looking for less obvious powder runs is a good bet.
 Off the Silverlode lift, head left and make your way toward Assessment.
 The mellow blue run is like another world after a storm.
-Melissa Fields, Editor
+Melissa Fields, Former Editor

 Cut North from 9990